Crataegus heterophylla: Uses

 The various-leaved Hawthorn has been in cultivation in European and American parks and gardens since the early nineteenth century.
 This hawthorn is considered a beautiful tree for ornamental use, bearing a rich glossy foliage, sometimes retained during winter months (semi-evergreen), and with heavy fruiting.
-W.J.Bean comments that "It is a beautiful thorn ... bearing its large flowers and bright fruits freely.
+William Jackson Bean comments that "It is a beautiful thorn ... bearing its large flowers and bright fruits freely.
 It is also one of the most distinct by reason of its variously shaped leaves, its long, narrow fruits, and the absence of down from the younger parts."

 Today, mature specimens of the various-leaved Hawthorn can be seen in England where it has been formally planted, such as at the Royal Victoria Park in Bath; and in some places where it has naturalised, the most extensive such place being Abney Park Cemetery in London where it was planted long ago by Loddiges in an early Victorian garden cemetery arboretum.